Glyphs

 • Action Name: The name of the Action.

 • Action Range: The range of the Action for which to show glyphs / text.
 This determines whether to show the glyph for an axis-type Action (ex: Move Horizontal), or the positive/negative pole of an Action (ex: Move Right).
 For button-type Actions, Full and Positive are equivalent.
+If displaying two Actions, this has no effect.

 Or, see this to display glyphs inline in Text Mesh Pro text.